-- The individual stay(s) must have a duration of minimum one week, i.e. five full working days, travel excluded.
-However, in justified cases, exchanges of shorter duration may be approved. - The number of participants in the exchanges should normally not exceed two representatives per organisation unless the need for more participants is specifically argued for. - The application as a whole may include the exchange of several people from several participating organisations.
-However, each stay must be organised on an individual basis and take place within a single institution.
-Study trips involving short visits to a number of institutions and organisations are not prioritised. - Applications may include visits and revisit(s); however, revisit(s) are not required in order to qualify for a grant. - A detailed programme involving planned trips with clear objectives and expected results must be included in the application. - All planned stays must be completed within one year, which is the maximum project period for mobility projects.
+- The individual stay(s) must have a duration of minimum 3 days, i.e. three full working days, travel excluded. - The number of participants in the exchanges should normally not exceed two representatives per organisation unless the need for more participants is specifically argued for. - The application as a whole may include the exchange of several people from several participating organisations.
+However, each stay must be organised on an individual basis and take place within a single partner institution.
+Study trips involving short visits to a number of institutions and organisations are not prioritised. - Applications may include visits and revisit(s); however, revisit(s) are not required in order to qualify for a grant. - A detailed programme involving planned trips with clear objectives and expected results must be included in the application. - All planned stays must be completed within two years, which is the maximum project period for mobility projects.